Health/safety, legal and social consequences of drinking too much

 - reduced sexual performance.

 If you relate to the above social consequences, you are certainly not alone.
-Check out the page called Alcohol harm statistics to find out just how many people are experiencing the same repercussions as you are from drinking too much.
+Check out the page called Alcohol harm statistics to find out just how many people are experiencing the same problems as you may be from drinking too much.